TobiasFancee/CIPs/DraftCIP.md

 where: maxPool = maximum rewards for a stake pool, R = ((reserve * rho) + fees) * (1 - tau), o = min(poolstake / totalstake, satpoolratio) = satpoolratio for a fully saturated pool, and s = pledge / totalstake.
 Proposed value of parameter max_leverage: 50.
 Parameters rho, a0, and tao remain unchanged.

 This modification to the rewards calculation equation removes one protocol parameter k and adds one new protocol parameter max_leverage.
 The proposed value for max_leverage is 50.
 However, this may be too aggressive.
 Community consensus should be reached so that this parameter is set thoughtfully.
+For implementation, max_leverage can be set high at first and then decreased incrementally to give delegators time to redelegate.

 In order for this proposal to work properly with pools with low pledge, the protocol stake pool fee parameters must also be changed.